Bariatric Surgery Seminars

 If you fall within the following nationally recognized criteria, it's probably time to consider weight-loss surgery to improve your health.
 If you are 100 pounds over your ideal body weight, or have a BMI of more than 40.
 If you are suffering from comorbidities or complications of obesity, such as diabetes, and have a BMI of more than 35.
 And if you have a history of failed medical treatment for obesity.

 To qualify for our program, you must undergo a psychological evaluation and receive clearance to proceed with surgery.
 You must be a nonsmoker.
 Smoking not only causes terrible damage to your body, but it can also put you at terrible risk during and after surgery.
-Smokers who undergo surgery are more likely than nonsmokers to experience anesthesia related complications, infections, heart attack, smoke, pneumonia or even death.
+Smokers who undergo surgery are more likely than nonsmokers to experience anesthesia related complications, infections, heart attack, stroke, pneumonia or even death.
 If you are smoking now, whether you take part in our program or not, please consider quitting.

 Weight-loss surgery procedures and risks

 Dr. Bernita Bernsten: Weight-loss surgery offers the possibility of some remarkable changes to your overall health.
 In most patients, 50 to 80% of excess body weight is lost.
 With the gastric bypass, 77% of patients are no longer diabetic and 80 to 95% of weight related conditions are either improved or resolved.
-This includes conditions like hyperlipidemia, hypertension and obstructed sleep apnea.
-There are 4 bariatric surgeries that are offered throughout program.
-Laparoscopic adjustable gastric banding, also known as a LAP-BAND, laparoscopic sleeve gastrectomy, Roux-en-Y gastric bypass and biliary pancreatic diversion with duodenal switch, also known as BPD with DS.
+This includes conditions like hyperlipidemia, hypertension and obstructive sleep apnea.
+There are 4 bariatric surgeries that are offered through our program.
+Laparoscopic adjustable gastric banding, also known as a LAP-BAND*, laparoscopic sleeve gastrectomy, Roux-en-Y gastric bypass and biliary pancreatic diversion with duodenal switch, also known as BPD with DS.

 Understanding the difference with each procedure will help you determine which one will be right for you.
 The laparoscopic adjustable gastric banding, or LAP-BAND*, is a procedure in which a soft and adjustable silicone band is placed around the upper part of the stomach creating 2 chambers.
 A small upper stomach chamber with a restricted opening created by the band that restricts food passing to the lower stomach chamber.
 The upper stomach can only hold approximately 4 ounces of food and thus limits food intake.
 The smaller chamber of the stomach slowly allows food to pass into the larger chamber of the stomach.
 The process of food digestion in the stomach will be greatly slowed and will cause patients to feel full faster and for a longer period of time.